Abdul Salam Zaeef: Role in the Soviet–Afghan War

 He returned to Afghanistan to fight with the mujahideen in 1983, when he was 15, without telling his relatives.
 After two months with a mujahideen group at Pashmol (now in Zhari District), he joined a group of fighting taliban (Islamic students and scholars) at Nelgham, not far from some of his childhood villages.
 A few days later, they were attacked by Afghan army and Soviet forces for ten days, before the taliban fled to Zangiabad.
 There the mujahideen were attacked for another ten days, with hundreds of mujahideen and civilians killed.
 Then the fighting moved to Pashmol for two weeks, until the mujahideen were driven out.
-Zaeef's group continued to operate from Nelgham, sometimes travelling by foot as far as Helmand or Uruzgan provinces to fight, and undertaking religious study at the same time.
+Zaeef's group continued to operate from Nelgham, sometimes travelling by foot as far as Helmand or Uruzgan Provinces to fight, and undertaking religious study at the same time.
 After nearly a year with the taliban, he was ordered to take a badly wounded comrade to Pakistan for treatment, and there he reunited with his relatives, who had settled in Quetta.
 There he resumed school and religious studies for nine months.
 Then he received training from Pakistan's Inter-Services Intelligence in rocket systems, before re-entering Afghanistan in 1985.
 While on the way to Kandahar, his group was ambushed, one of nine times he was ambushed during the war, and Zaeef was shot in the waist, after which he was taken back to Pakistan.

 He fought in Kandahar Province for the next few years.
-He fought for weeks in the Battle of Arghandab in 1987, including at Sangisar, when Mullah Mohammed Omar was one of the commanders and was wounded, losing an eye.
+He fought for weeks in the Battle of Arghandab in 1987, including at Sangisar, when Mullah Omar was one of the commanders and was wounded, losing an eye.
 It was the last big battle in southern Kandahar.
 By 1988 Zaeef was a junior commander.
 In an attack on Kandahar Airport that year, he commanded 58 men and the fighting was so intense that 50 of them were killed.